 - Be a reporter.

 Research the issue you are addressing.
 Act like this is your reporting job and you are covering a story for your news organization.
 Find similar projects, look for their pitfalls, failures and successes.
-There are some really great tools you can use beyond Google to research grants and funders, such as the Foundation Center search tool (subscription), the Pivot alert (subscription) or Guide Star (free).
+There are some really great tools you can use beyond Google to research grants and funders, such as the Pivot alert (subscription) and from Candid, the Foundation Center search tool (subscription) or Guide Star (free).
 Understand the funder’s perspective – learn and take notes!

 - Read the grant guidelines.